gitops-jml/gitops-with-rhacm/README.md

 Concepts & Architecture
 =====================
-RHACM can be used to automates the deployment of applications in target environments (kubernetes clusters) and keep them synchronized
+RHACM can be used to automate the deployment of applications in target environments (kubernetes clusters) and keep them synchronized

 The main concepts are (CRD):

 - **Cluster Hub** : the central cluster that manage all the deployments
 - **managed cluster** : the clusters where the applications are deployed to
+\
 - **applications** : that define the groups of subscriptions that participate to each application to deploy
 - **channels** : that define the git repositories
 - **subscriptions** : that define the subset of manifests in a channel that defines the kubernetes objects to deploy